theosanderson/flowalign/README.md

 Under the hood, mappy is in some sense calling minimap2 mode with `--secondary=no --sam-hit-only --score-N=0 -x asm20`.

 Note that the multiprocessing implementation is fairly hacky which may cause issues.
-Expected use is that this function will be only called once, and certainly only once at any particular time.
+It is mostly expected that `yield_aligned` will be only called once at any one time.

 ## Usage (command-line)
 ```bash